Mystic chord

-In music, the mystic chord or Prometheus chord is a six-note synthetic chord and its associated scale, or pitch collection; which loosely serves as the harmonic and melodic basis for some of the later pieces by Russian composer Alexander Scriabin.
-Scriabin, however, did not use the chord directly but rather derived material from its transpositions.
+In music, the mystic chord or Prometheus chord is a six-note synthetic chord and its associated scale, or pitch collection, that loosely serves as the harmonic and melodic basis for some of Russian composer Alexander Scriabin's later pieces.
+Scriabin did not use the chord directly but rather derived material from its transpositions.

-When rooted in C, the mystic chord consists of the pitch classes: C, F♯, B♭, E, A, D.
+When rooted in C, the mystic chord consists of the pitch classes C, F♯, B♭, E, A, and D.

 This is often interpreted as a quartal hexachord consisting of an augmented fourth, diminished fourth, augmented fourth, and two perfect fourths.
-The chord is related to other pitch collections, such as being a hexatonic subset of the overtone scale, also known in jazz circles as the Lydian dominant scale, lacking the perfect fifth.
+The chord is related to other pitch collections.
+For example, it is a hexatonic subset of the overtone scale, also known in jazz circles as the Lydian dominant scale, lacking the perfect fifth.

 Nomenclature

 The term "mystic chord" appears to derive from Alexander Scriabin's intense interest in Theosophy, and the chord is imagined to reflect this mysticism.
 It was coined by Arthur Eaglefield Hull in 1916.

-It is also known as the "Prometheus chord", after its extensive use in his work Prometheus: The Poem of Fire, Op.
-60. The term was invented by Leonid Sabaneyev.
+It is also known as the "Prometheus chord", after its extensive use in Scriabin's Prometheus: The Poem of Fire.
+The term was employed by Leonid Sabaneyev.

-Scriabin himself called it the "chord of the pleroma" (аккорд плеромы akkord pleromy), which "was designed to afford instant apprehension of—that is, to reveal—what was in essence beyond the mind of man to conceptualize.
-Its preternatural stillness was a gnostic intimation of a hidden otherness."
+Igor Bèlza suggested the name "chord of the pleroma", which was wrongly attributed to Scriabin by Richard Taruskin.

 Qualities

-Jim Samson points out that it fits in well with Scriabin's mainly dominant quality sonorities and harmony, as it may take on a dominant quality on C or F♯.
+Jim Samson points out that the chord fits in well with Scriabin's mainly dominant-quality sonorities and harmony, as it may take on a dominant quality on C or F♯.
 This tritone relationship between possible resolutions is important to Scriabin's harmonic language, and it is a property shared by the French sixth (also prominent in his work) of which the synthetic chord can be seen as an extension.
 The example below shows the mystic chord rewritten as a French sixth with notes A and D as extensions:

 The pitch collection is related to the octatonic scale, the whole tone scale, and the French sixth, all of which are capable of a different number of transpositions.
-For example, the chord is a whole tone scale with one note raised a semitone (the "almost whole-tone" hexachord, sometimes identified as "whole tone-plus"), and this alteration allows for a greater variety of resources through transposition.
+For example, the chord is a whole tone scale with one note raised a semitone (the "almost whole-tone" hexachord, sometimes called "whole tone-plus"), and this alteration allows for a greater variety of resources through transposition.

-Leonid Sabaneyev interpreted the Prometheus chord as harmonics 8 through 14, without 12 (1, 9, 5, 11, 13, 7 = C, D, E, Fup, A13♭, B7♭), but the 11th harmonic is 48.68 cents away from the tritone (F♯), the 13th harmonic is 59.47 cents away from a major sixth (A♮).
+Leonid Sabaneyev interpreted the Prometheus chord as harmonics 8 through 14 without 12 (1, 9, 5, 11, 13, 7 = C, D, E, Fup, A13♭, B7♭), but the 11th harmonic is 48.68 cents away from the tritone (F♯), the 13th harmonic is 59.47 cents away from a major sixth (A♮).